observablehq/plot/README.md

 TODO Describe the defaults for fill and stroke.

-TODO Describe how missing or invalid data is handled.
-Dots with a nonpositive radius are not drawn.
+TODO Dots with a nonpositive radius are not drawn.

 #### Plot.dot(*data*, *options*)